 - use your mockups as master model and be sure to explain whole user workflow to your designer and coder (maybe they will even come with some improvements)

 - communicate regularly and ask for daily/weekly demonstrations of progress

-Especially Eastern European designers and coders can provide you with high quality piece of work for reasonable prices.
+Especially Eastern European designers and coders can provide you with high-quality piece of work for reasonable prices.
 Sure, the best solution is to know someone around you who can design and code and ask them to help you with your app.
 But don’t be scared.
-For example, very successful game called Plague Inc. was made exclusively via internet.
+For example, a very successful game called Plague Inc. was made exclusively via the internet.
 Read this article on Ndemic Creations website.